Research uptake: what is it and can it be measured?

 If you are not sure of the return, don’t invest: This is a bit of an afterthought point.
-Something that has caught my attention over the years is that this, the Aid Industry, is the only industry in the world where the investor invests and only then asks about the rate of return (this is also the only industry where competitors are allowed and encouraged to partner when bidding for public contracts!).
+Something that has caught my attention over the years is that the Aid Industry is the only industry in the world where the investor first invests and only then asks about the rate of return (this is also the only industry where competitors are allowed and encouraged to partner when bidding for public contracts!).

 Research funders have no problem allocating hundreds of millions of dollars, euros and pounds to increasingly large research programmes without proper consideration of the absorptive capacity of the research communities they are targeting (which leads to hugely inflated and unsustainable salaries) or the expected return on their investment.
 Instead they ask the organisations they have just handed out millions to demonstrate, ex-post, that they knew what they are doing.
 It is as if a FTSE100 corporation invested in or signed a large contract with a company in Ghana without having visited it once, checked their books, assessed the capacity of its staff, evaluated their work so far, and considered its capacity to take on the additional work implied in the new investment or contract.